 George Barna and Christian statesman Bishop Harry Jackson, Jr., have called Bishop Wellington Boone one of the 17 most influential Black Americans of the 20th Century because of his leadership in racial reconciliation and his effectiveness in unifying people of all races across dividing lines.

 Christians have a longing for unity instead of divisions.
 Twenty years ago, during a Promise Keepers meeting in Indianapolis, he declared before 70,000 mostly White men, “We are one!”
 Wave after wave of applause and celebration followed.

-In another breakthrough move of God, he washed the feet of Dallas Pastor Tony Evans at a Promise Keepers pastors’ meeting in Atlanta before 40,000 pastors to emphasize the need to resolve disunity among Black Americans, which he also teaches about in his book Black Self-Genocide: What Black Lives Matter Won’t Say.
+In another breakthrough move of God, he washed the feet of Dallas Pastor Tony Evans at a Promise Keepers pastors’ meeting in Atlanta before 40,000 pastors to emphasize the need to resolve disunity among Black Americans, which he teaches about in his book Black Self-Genocide: What Black Lives Matter Won’t Say.
 Also available is this blog post.

 In 2001 in South Africa with his daughter Nicole he established a missionary outreach providing supplemental Learning Centers for the children of Kurland, near Port Elizabeth, South Africa, called Goshen International.
 Since that time, the Goshen team has dramatically improved the lives of Black and Colored children and their families by supporting their entire educational experience from the early years through college.